Firehawke/mame/docs/source/whatis.rst

 MAME is made available at no cost.
 Its source code is freely available.
-The project as whole is distributed under the terms of the GNU General Public License, version 2 or later (GPL-2.0+), but most of code, including core functionality, is also available under the terms of the more permissive 3-clause BSD license (BSD-3-clause).
+The project as whole is distributed under the terms of the GNU General Public License, version 2 or later (GPL-2.0+), but most of the code, including core functionality, is also available under the terms of the more permissive 3-clause BSD license (BSD-3-clause).